 Loans, Bonds, Public-Private Partnerships, and More

 When local governments need money for capital projects, equipment purchases and maintenance, and city services, what are the funding options available to them?
 This program will cover the essentials of municipal financing, examining the legal processes involved with lease-purchase agreements, municipal bonds, and more.
 Our faculty will provide practical guidance on working with bond counsel and other municipal advisors, determining borrowing capacity, and guiding projects through referendums and public hearings.
-Register today!
+Order today!

 - Explore funding challenges municipalities face and the financing options available to overcome them.